 In addition to responding to and addressing specific concerns, Coordinators track and monitor incidents to identify patterns or systemic issues, coordinate the available resources and support processes, deliver prevention and educational programming to the University community, and conduct periodic assessments of the campus climate and, when indicated, focused climate assessments of specific departments or units.
 Title IX of the Education Amendments of 1972 (see Appendix B) protects people from discrimination on the basis of sex or gender in educational programs and activities at institutions that receive federal funding.
 Discrimination on the basis of sex or gender includes sexual harassment, sexual assault, and other forms of sexual misconduct.
-University-Wide Committee on Sexual Misconduct (UWC) 203.432.4449 (9 AM - 5 PM weekdays) uwc.yale.edu The University-Wide Committee on Sexual Misconduct (UWC) is an internal disciplinary board available to students, faculty, and staff across the University for complaints of sexual misconduct, as described in the committee's procedures.
+PRIMARY RESOURCES University-Wide Committee on Sexual Misconduct (UWC) 203.432.4449 (9 AM - 5 PM weekdays) uwc.yale.edu The University-Wide Committee on Sexual Misconduct (UWC) is an internal disciplinary board available to students, faculty, and staff across the University for complaints of sexual misconduct, as described in the committee's procedures.
 The UWC is an accessible, representative, and trained body established to fairly and expeditiously address formal complaints of sexual misconduct.
 UWC staff members can answer inquiries about procedures and the University's sexual misconduct policy.
 In cases where formal resolution is sought, investigations are conducted by professional, impartial investigators.

-From left to right: Sarah Demers (UWC Chair), Nancy Myers (UWC Director), Anita Sharif-Hyder (UWC Senior Associate Director) Yale Police Department 101 Ashmun Street 203.432.4400 (24/7 availability) your.yale.edu/community/public-safety/yalepolice-department The Yale Police Department (YPD) operates 24/7 and is comprised of highly-trained, sworn police officers, including a Sensitive Crimes & Support Coordinator.
+Yale Police Department 101 Ashmun Street 203.432.4400 (24/7 availability) your.yale.edu/community/public-safety/yale-police-department The Yale Police Department (YPD) operates 24/7 and is comprised of highly-trained, sworn police officers, including a Sensitive Crimes & Support Coordinator.
 The YPD has the capacity to perform full criminal investigations.
 In addition, the YPD can provide information on available victims' assistance services, safety planning, and other related issues.
 The YPD works closely with the New Haven Police Department, the New Haven State's Attorney, the SHARE Center, Deputy Title IX Coordinators, and various other departments within the University.

-Office of Institutional Equity and Accessibility (OIEA) 203.432.0849 (9AM - 5PM weekdays) oiea.yale.edu The Office of Institutional Equity and Accessibility (OIEA) is responsible for ensuring Yale's commitment to equitable and inclusive working and learning environments.
-This includes administering Yale's Policy Against Discrimination and Harassment.
-OIEA encourages any student, faculty member, staff member, or applicant for employment or programs at Yale who is concerned about discrimination, harassment, or retaliation to report their concern to the office. titleix.yale.edu Preventing sexual misconduct is a communitywide effort.
+From left to right: Judith Krauss (UWC Chair), and Anita Sharif-Hyder (UWC Senior Associate Secretary) titleix.yale.edu Preventing sexual misconduct is a communitywide effort.
 Everyone has a role to play in making our campus safer and more respectful.
 General Strategies - Trust your instincts.
 If there are elements of an environment that feel uncomfortable, trust your instincts and seek help.
 Call on friends, colleagues, and other allies, including SHARE, Deputy Title IX Coordinators, supervisors, deans, and professors, to support you. - Look out for people around you.
 Simply stepping in to act when you see a troubling situation can make a big difference.
 If you see something that causes you concern-even if you're not sure-check in and seek help, if necessary.
 SHARE, Deputy Title IX Coordinators, and/or the Yale Police can always guide you on how to help. - Respond to even minor issues.
 Serious situations can often be averted by responding at the first sign of trouble.
 SHARE, Deputy Title IX Coordinators, and the Yale Police are always available to discuss any incident, no matter how big or small.
 If you are in a position of authority, you are responsible for establishing and maintaining a respectful environment.